-OnSIP and Nextiva are two leading cloud-based phone system providers that cater to small and medium sized businesses.
-Each provider owns and operates its own platform.
-While both providers are recognized as leaders in the VoIP industry, with both companies offering quality service for over a decade, each platform ultimately offers distinct advantages depending on what you are looking for.
+OnSIP and Nextiva are two leading cloud-based phone system providers that cater to small, medium sized, and enterprise businesses.
+While both providers are recognized as leaders in the VoIP industry, with both companies offering quality service for well over a decade, each platform ultimately offers distinct advantages depending on what you are looking for.

 We recently embarked upon a deep dive comparison between OnSIP and Nextiva in an effort to gather information for this blog.
 Most of the information is freely available on Nextiva's site; the other facts were gathered in conversations with Nextiva's sales team.

 Here's a VoIP comparison of how OnSIP and Nextiva hold up on pricing, features, and phone support.

 Focusing on their 'Business Communication Suite' plans, Nextiva offers three general pricing plans: Basic ($20.00 - $35.00 per month per user), Pro ($25.00 - $38.00 per month per user), and Enterprise ($30.00 - $55.00 per month per user).
 Pricing tiers fall into four categories based on the number of users on your account: 1 - 4 users, 5 - 19 users, 20 - 99 users, and 100+ users.
 You also have the option to choose between month to month and contract pricing.
 Contract pricing offers a lesser per month per user charge than month to month pricing.